WE KICK OFF A HISTORICAL JOURNEY OF LANKA’S SCHOOL RUGBY THROUGH THE AGES

 Notes:

-*St Sylvester’s College, Kandy: There were references to the Sylvestrians playing a few friendly games between 1955 and 1956, but were forced to give up the game by the end of ’56 due to a lack of facilities.
+*St Sylvester’s College, Kandy: There were references to the Sylvestrians playing a few friendly games between1955-1956, but were forced to give up the game by the end of ’56 due to a lack of facilities.
 It was revived in the mid-1980s.

-*Vidyartha College, Kandy: Though there was a reference to Vidyarthians taking on the sport in 1959, the college first started to play against the leading school sides only in 1966 (first appearance in the official schools’ fixture list).
+*Vidyartha College, Kandy: Though there were references to Vidyarthians taking on the sport in 1959, the college first started to play against the leading school sides only in 1966 (first appearance in the official schools’ fixture list).

 *St Anthony’s College, Katugastota: The Antonians started playing in 1956, but until 1961 were given mostly Second XV matches by the established schools during that period and played their first full season in 1961.

-*Darmaraja College Kandy: Had a brief start to rugby for a few years between the 1950’s and 1960’s, but no record of playing inter-school games until the late 1960’s as stated on the list.
+*Dharmaraja College Kandy: Had a brief start to rugby for a few years between the 1950s and 1960s, but no record of playing inter-school games until the late 1960s as stated on the list.

-Inter-school rugby in Sri Lanka has a long history, with Kingswood College Kandy, being the first school to play the game as far back as 1891.
-The first inter-school game was played in 1906 between Kingswood College and Trinity College, with the game ending in a 6-all draw.
+Inter-school rugby in Sri Lanka has a long history, with Kingswood College Kandy being the first school to play the game as far back as 1891.
+The first inter-school game was played on August 11, 1906, between Kingswood College and Trinity College at Bogambara Grounds, ending in a 6-all draw.

 By the 1930s, rugby was very popular and drew large crowds.
 Many of the players representing the clubs were expatriates.
 During this period, as school rugby had become very competitive, a league tournament was introduced in 1932 and was known as the “little league” as they referred to the club championship as the main/ big league.
 This school tournament was tightly contested by Trinity, Royal, Zahira and St Peter’s, and they had a points system to determine the winner, based on the wins and losses of each of the teams.
-Trinity had a near perfect rugby record until the 1932 season, having won all games except for the first game that had been drawn against Kingswood.
+Trinity had a near-perfect rugby record until the 1932 season, having won all games except for the first game, which had been drawn against Kingswood.

-The league championship continued to be tightly contested throughout the 1930s and up until 1941.
-In 1942, in the midst of World War II, Zahira and St. Peter’s were deprived of their premises and had to abandon the game for the next several years resulting in Trinity and Royal being the only schools playing rugby.
+The league championship remained tightly contested throughout the 1930s and continued until 1941.
+In 1942, in the midst of World War II, Zahira and St. Peter’s were deprived of their premises and had to abandon the game for the next several years, resulting in Trinity and Royal being the only schools playing rugby.
 As a result, two games were introduced for the first time in 1943 between Royal and Trinity to compensate for the absence of the other two teams.
-One game played in Kandy and the other in Colombo.
+One game was played in Kandy and the other in Colombo.
 This tradition continued, and in 1945 the Bradby Shield was introduced.

 During the pre-war era, the Peterites won most league championships with Trinity in second place.
 A lot of information regarding the games and the results were extracted from the school annual magazines at the time, and articles.